stanton26/AppDefense/labs/horizon-lab.md

 18. Select **Use this customization specification:** and select your customization policy click **netx**
  ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/horizon-pool14.png)
 19. Check all settings and click **Finish**

+## Ckeck if the desktops get created
+1. Go back to your vCenter and see if the cloning starts.
+This could take up to 5 minutes